Calquence

 For more information about using Calquence, see the package leaflet or contact your doctor or pharmacist.

 The active substance in Calquence, acalabrutinib, blocks an enzyme called Bruton's tyrosine kinase, which helps B cells to survive and grow.
-By blocking this enzyme, acalabrutinib is expected to slow down the build-up of cancerous B cells in CLL, thereby delaying progression of the cancer.
+By blocking this enzyme, acalabrutinib is expected to slow down the build-up of cancerous B cells in CLL and MCL, thereby delaying progression of the cancer.

 Chronic lymphocytic leukaemia

-Two main studies have shown that Calquence is effective at delaying death or the worsening of the disease.
+Three main studies have shown that Calquence is effective at delaying death and the worsening of the disease.

-The first study, involving 535 patients who had not had previous treatment for CLL, compared Calquence given on its own or in combination with obinutuzumab to a combination of obinutuzumab with another cancer medicine, chlorambucil.
+One study, involving 535 patients who had not had previous treatment for CLL, compared Calquence given on its own or in combination with obinutuzumab with a combination of obinutuzumab with another cancer medicine, chlorambucil.
 After around 28 months, 8% of the patients given Calquence in combination with obinutuzumab and 15% of those given Calquence alone had died or their cancer had got worse, compared with 53% of patients given obinutuzumab and chlorambucil.

 Mantle cell lymphoma